marklogic-community-staging/sonar-xquery-plugin/README.md

 # Language Checks

-The following "Rules" are grouped by one of five severity levels:  INFO, MINOR, MAJOR< CRITICAL, and BLOCKING.
+The following "Rules" are grouped by one of five severity levels:  INFO, MINOR, MAJOR, CRITICAL, and BLOCKING.
 Each check gives a basic description based on the original [Sonar XQuery plugin](https://github.com/malteseduck/sonar-xquery-plugin) and the [Blakely.com blog article]( https://blakeley.com/blogofile/archives/518/).